Chart Color Schemes

 Baldivis lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Baldivis's population was estimated at 50,553 as of November 2025, based on ABS population updates and new addresses validated by AreaSearch.
-This reflected an increase of 12,856 people (34.1%) since the 2021 Census, which reported a population of 37,697.
-The change was inferred from the resident population of 45,925 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3,107 validated new addresses since the Census date.
-This level of population equated to a density ratio of 578 persons per square kilometer.
-Baldivis's 34.1% growth since the 2021 census exceeded the national average (8.9%) and that of the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration contributing approximately 43.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Baldivis's population, as of November 2025, is estimated at around 50,104 people.
+This reflects an increase of 12,407 people since the 2021 Census, which reported a population of 37,697 people in the Baldivis statistical area (Lv2).
+The change is inferred from the resident population of 45,925 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 3,107 validated new addresses since the Census date.
+This level of population equates to a density ratio of 573 persons per square kilometer.
+Baldivis's growth rate of 32.9% since the 2021 census exceeded the national average of 9.7%.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 43.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-As we examine future population trends, a significant population increase in the top quartile of national statistical areas is forecast for Baldivis, with the suburb expected to expand by 16,441 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 23.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+A significant population increase is forecast for the Baldivis (SA2), with an expected expansion of 16,441 persons to 2041, reflecting a gain of 24.5% in total over the 17 years.

 Frequently Asked Questions - Population